leropo00/ml_digital_art/README.md

   These functions are imported at the start of certain notebooks via Google Drive.

-Notebooks in Jupyter Notebook folder, currently follow the following structure:
+Jupyter Notebook in folder "notebook", currently follow the following structure:

 - study: these are notebooks, that focus on certain concepts and arhitectures
 - tutorials: these are notebooks, that contain tutorial of specific libraries

-Other notebooks are stored based on their domain as parent folder and dataset as subfolder name.
+Other notebooks are stored based on their domain as parent folder and dataset name as subfolder name.
+If datasets are related to challenges on sites like Kaggle, they will be prefaced with site name.
+Vision folder will contain datasets mostly in art domain.
 Currently the following domain folders are available:

 - vision
+- tabular